The best Black Friday 2018 deal on Apple AirPods

+But, yay!
+Black Friday is coming and that means deals on everything, right?
+Well, kinda-sorta...ish?

 Sam's Club had a great deal on AirPods earlier this month ($129), but that sale has expired.
-Instead, we're seeing three other notable offers.
+For now, we're seeing three other notable offers.

 Product: Apple AirPods